Sparsity and dimension: Definitions and preliminaries

 \subsection{Sparse graph classes}

 Next, we introduce the necessary definitions regarding graphs and give proper definitions for the graph classes mentioned in the introduction.
 All graphs in this paper are finite, simple, and undirected.
-Given a graph $G$ we denote by $V(G)$ and $E(G)$ the vertex set and edge set of $G$, respectively.
-For a subset $X\subset V(G)$ we denote by $G[X]$ the subgraph of $G$ induced by vertices in $X$.
+Given a graph $G$ we denote by $V(G)$ and $E(G)$ the vertex set and edge set of $G$, respectively. $H$ is a {\em subgraph} of $G$ if $V(H) \subseteq V(G)$ and $E(H) \subseteq V(G)$.
+For a subset $X\subset V(G)$ we denote by $G[X]$ the subgraph of $G$ with vertex $X$ and all edges with both endpoints in $X$.
 The \emph{distance} between two vertices in $G$ is the length of a shortest path between them.
 (Thus adjacent vertices are at distance $1$; also, distance between two vertices in distinct components of $G$ is set to $+\infty$.)
 The set of all vertices at distance at most $r$ from vertex $v$ in $G$ is denoted by $N^r_G(v)$, and the subscript is omitted if $G$ is clear from the context.
 The \emph{radius} of a connected graph $G$ is the least integer $r \geq 0$ for which there is a vertex $v\in V(G)$ such that $N^r_G(v)=V(G)$.

 The \emph{treewidth} of a graph $G$, denoted by $\tw(G)$, is the least integer $t \geq 0$ for which there is a tree $T$ and a family $\set{T(v)\mid v\in V(G)}$ of non-empty subtrees of $T$ such that $\norm{\set{v\in V(G) \mid x\in T(v)}}\leq t+1$ for each node $x$ of $T$, and $V(T(u)) \cap V(T(v)) \neq\emptyset$ for each edge $uv\in E(G)$.
 A class of graphs $\calC$ has \emph{locally bounded treewidth} if there exists a function $f:\R\to \R$ such that $\tw(G[N^r(v)])\leq f(r)$ for every integer $r\geq 0$, graph $G\in\calC$ and vertex $v\in V(G)$.